Hileithia edaphodrepta

-Hileithia edaphodrepta is a moth in the family Crambidae.
+Hileithia edaphodrepta is a species of moth in the family Crambidae.
 It was described by Harrison Gray Dyar Jr. in 1914.
 It is found in Panama.

+Description

 The wingspan is about 11.5 mm.
 The base of the forewings is dotted with black with slender dark lines.
 The hindwings have a solid discal dot and with a black shade to the inner margin.